 Baby Development: Your 1-month-old

 One-month-old babies pretty much have one mode of communication -- crying.
 Your baby will cry for up to three hours a day (don’t panic, the crying will decrease as time passes).
-Crying is your baby’s way of saying, ''I’m hungry – feed me!'' ''I have a wet diaper,'' or, ''I’m really tired.''
+Crying is baby’s way of saying, ''I’m hungry – feed me!'' ''I have a wet diaper,'' or, ''I’m really tired.''
 Eventually, you’ll start to translate these cries, and discover the best ways to soothe him (for example by rocking or swaddling your baby).
 Some babies who cry too much may have colic or a medical problem, so call your doctor if you just can’t console your newborn.

 Tips For Your Baby’s First Month:

-- Move your baby's legs in a bicycling motion for a couple of minutes at a time.
+- Move baby's legs in a bicycling motion for a couple of minutes at a time.
 This easy exercise will help tone the muscles to prepare for crawling and walking -- which your baby will start doing before you know it!